tug-dev/tolliver/docs/protocol.md

 ## Overview

+Can we for simplicity have every single message start with a 1 byte message type including handshake.
+I see no reason not to and it will make implementation a little cleaner.

 Tolliver provides two key features:
 - Messages which are guaranteed to deliver eventually
 - Organising the sending and receiving of messages by channels (a broad type of message e.g. vm-shutdown) and keys (specific identifiers - a sparkler node id).
 Messages are published to a channel or key or both and similarly handlers on incoming messages are registered by these categories.